Home - About AR - Learning Material - Clubs - Posters - EVs

 Under International Telecommunications Union (ITU) regulations, national governments are required to have those who wish to take part in Amateur Radio demonstrate the knowledge and skills required to operate safely, and without causing interference to other users of the radio spectrum.
 Typically, licences are graded, with entry level options, and options which provide access to a wider range of frequencies and/or "modes", and sometimes more power.
 Thankfully, these tests are typically multiple choice, with the exception of the practical test it the Australian system.

 Exams are run by either the government department responsible for radio communications; or by delegation to bodies such as the national association for Amateur Radio in that country, or other groups.
-Fees vary from country to country.
+Fees for exams and licences vary from country to country, or may be free.

 Australia